Rd-Feng/AirBnB_clone_v2/README.md

 # HBNB

 This is the console /command interpreter for the Holberton Airbnb clone project.
-The console can be used to store objects in and retrieve objects from a JSON.
+The console can be used to store objects in and retrieve objects using either a MySQL database, or a JSON file.

 ### Supported classes:
 * BaseModel